 Address: 1265 Lombardi Ave, Green Bay, WI 54304

-If you want the whole experience of visiting Lambeau Field, they have multiple tours available, including Legendary, Champion, Classic Stadium Tours, and Field Viewings.
+If you want the experience of visiting Lambeau Field, they have multiple tours, including Legendary, Champion, Classic Stadium Tours, and Field Viewings.
 Tours start at 15 minutes and go up to two hours, depending on your choice.

 However, if you don’t have a chance to tour Lambeau Field, you must at least visit the Lambeau Field Atrium.
 The 376,000-square-foot space is home to retail, dining, and entertainment options for Packers and non-Packers fans.